torvalds/linux/Documentation/process/submitting-patches.rst

         [backport of 2.6 commit b7acbdfbd1f277c1eb23f344f899cfa4cd0bf36a]

-Whatever the format, this information provides a valuable help to people tracking your trees, and to people trying to troubleshoot bugs in your tree.
+Whatever the format, this information provides a valuable help to people tracking your trees, and to people trying to troubleshoot s in your tree.